iturnredbullintocode/django_weather/README.md

 - do `docker ps` and grab the container id of the django container
 - execute a database migration command inside the django container via `docker exec -it DJANGO_CONTAINER_ID_GOES_HERE python manage.py migrate`
 - do `docker ps` and grab the container id of the memcached container
 - do `docker container inspect MEMCACHED_CONTAINER_ID_GOES_HERE` and toward the end it will show the specific ip address that is inside the docker container that it is running on - something like `192.168.48.2`
 - take memcached's IP address and add it to the `.env.web-dev` file like `MEMCACHED_DOCKER_IP=192.168.48.2`

+`python manage.py makemigrations` to make the migrations `python manage.py migrate` to actually apply database changes

 troubleshooting
 ------------------
 - please note that I could automate and improve a lot of these issues but its out of the scope of a 4 hour project
+- empty response could be because postgres stalled
-- sometimes, the postgres container takes a long time to load up, and django gets an error like `django.db.utils.OperationalError: FATAL:  the database system is not yet accepting connections` and refuses to restart the WSGI server even though eventually postgres does finish starting up, django is stuck. in this event, wait and make sure that postgres has finished loading up (it will say `database system is ready to accept connections` in the postgres container logs) and then once you're sure, just kill and restart django via `docker kill DJANGO_CONTAINER_ID_GOES_HERE` and then `docker-compose up -d` again
+    - sometimes, the postgres container takes a long time to load up
+    - django gets an error like `django.db.utils.OperationalError: FATAL:  the database system is not yet accepting connections`
+    - it refuses to restart the WSGI server even though eventually postgres does finish starting up, django is stuck.
+    - in this event, wait and make sure that postgres has finished loading up
+    - it will say `database system is ready to accept connections` in the postgres container logs
+    - once you're sure, just kill and restart django via `docker kill DJANGO_CONTAINER_ID_GOES_HERE` and then `docker-compose up -d` again

 how to run the tests